CluelessD3v/MouseCaster/README.md

 While I come up with more examples, keep in mind that most methods are just filter methods that behave exactly like  `self.RayCastParams.FilterDescendantsInstances`, just pass a table of instances to the filter methods and you are set

 <br>

-## TODO
-- Add error throwing
-- Add debug methods
-- Add method to remove instances from the target filter
-- Add more examples

 ## Contact info:
 Discord: CluelessDev(Quique)#5459